Improved rates for prediction and identification of partially observed linear dynamical systems: Open problems

 We conclude with some open problems.
 It would be interesting to obtain analogous rates (depending on system order) for the nuclear norm regularized problem~\citep{sun2020finite}.
 Spectral methods also suggest the possibility of obtaining regret bounds for adaptive control of partially-observed systems with milder dependence on $\rc{1-\rh(A)}$.
 We give several other problems below.

 \paragraph{Process noise.} A natural open question is to obtain better guarantees in the presence of process noise $\xi(t)$.
+Using the heuristic of parameter counting, we do not believe $\poly(L)$ memory dependence is necessary in this setting, and that the maximum likelihood estimator, although computationally inefficient, will attain memory-independent rates.
+Thus, the crux of the problem is to give a computationally efficient algorithm with mild memory dependence in this setting.

 We note that in Theorem~\ref{t:svd-main}, the factor multiplying $\sqrt{\ve{\Si_x}}$ is $\sqrt L\ve{M_{x\to y}}_{2}$, which we expect to be on the order of $L$ when $L$ is the minimal sufficient memory length.
 This term arises because process noise can accumulate over $L$ timesteps.
 In the case where $\xi(t)\sim N(0,\Si_x)$ is iid gaussian, the Kalman filter shows that we can rewrite the system in the predictor form~\citep{qin2006overview}

-where $e(t)\sim N(0,\Si_{\KF})$ for some covariance matrix $\Si_{\KF}$ that can be calculated in terms of $A,B,C,\Si_x,\Si_y$.
+where $x(t)^-$ is the maximum likelihood and least squares estimator for $x(t)$ given the values of $u(s)$ and $y(s)$ for $s<t$; $A_{\KF}$ and $B_{\KF}$ are matrices which can be calculated in terms of $A, B, C, \Sigma_x, \Sigma_y$, $e(t)\sim N(0,\Si_{\KF})$ for some covariance matrix $\Si_{\KF}$ that can be calculated in terms of $A,B,C,\Si_x,\Si_y$.
 This is now a \emph{filtering} problem, where we have to regress the output on both previous inputs $u(t)$ and outputs $y(t)$.
 This is more challenging, because unlike previous $u(t)$, the previous $y(t)$ are highly correlated.
 One can perhaps treat this as a low-rank approximation in a different norm.

 \paragraph{$\cal H_\iy$ error bounds.} How can we learn the system with $\cal H_\iy$ error bounds, that is, obtain error bounds under worst case input?
 This is particularly useful in control.
 We do not expect we can achieve $\sfc{d}{T}$ rates under iid inputs $u(t)$.
 However, it may be possible to take an active learning approach, by maximally exciting the system at frequencies we wish to learn, as in~\citep{wagenmaker2020active}.